-3.2.1 The Microarray Viewer
+5.2.1 The Microarray Viewer

 The Microarray Viewer is the default visualization tool in the View window, and is displayed when the application is first started.
 As each new microarray data file is opened, that data set becomes the currently selected one, and the data is displayed in the Microarray Viewer.
 The image displays color-coded levels of gene expression, using the absolute color scale these vary gradually from red (positive values) through black (zero) to green (negative values).
 The interpretation of course depends on the specifics of the data loaded.
 The density of the data points in this screen is determined by the number of probes on the array.
-The Microarray Viewer has four controls at the bottom of the panel, shown in Figure 3.2-2.
+The Microarray Viewer has four controls at the bottom of the panel, shown in Figure 5.2-2.

-🗌 All Arrays 📄 All Markers CB26-2] . + Intensity Array 🕅 ---------------------------- -------- ----- --- ----------- -- --------- --
+All Arrays All Markers CB26-2 · + Intensity Array las hada dagi ada hada dagi ada hada dagi ada hada ta ------------------------------- --- --- ----------- -- ------- ---

-Figure 3.2-2 Graphical Controls in the Microarray Panel
+Figure 5.2-2 Graphical Controls in the Microarray Panel